mitchmalone/foundation/README.md

 Spotify Foundation
 =========

+**Note:** This project is no longer active due to Spotify removing the apps feature from their desktop app.

-Spotify Foundation is a basic Spotify App takes resources such as [kitchensink](https://github.com/ptrwtts/kitchensink) by [Peter Watts](http://swarm.fm/) and [Spotify Apps Tutorial](https://github.com/mager/spotify-apps-tutorial) by Andrew Mager and attempts to expand on them.
+Spotify Foundation is a freely available and open source foundational Spotify App takes resources such as [kitchensink](https://github.com/ptrwtts/kitchensink) by [Peter Watts](http://swarm.fm/) and [Spotify Apps Tutorial](https://github.com/mager/spotify-apps-tutorial) by Andrew Mager and attempts to expand on them.

 I will try and give API usage examples that are contained in both apps, but also some more advanced examples such as integrating plugins and real use-case examples of how the API can be used.